 Caracals are very striking cats.
 They have short, reddish-brown fur on their back and flanks, which is set off by the white fur on the chin, throat and belly.
 Most notably, long tufts of black fur top the caracal's ears, which are long and slender.
-Many people confuse them with members of the lynx family because of their ear tufts.
+Caracals, sometimes called desert lynx, are not actually members of the lynx family though many people confuse them with lynx because of their ear tufts.

-From head to tail, the caracal measures 33 to 48 inches (83 to 123 centimeters) including their tail.
-They are the heaviest of the small African cats weighing from 25 to 40 pounds (9.5 to 18 kilograms) Males are generally larger than females.
+From head to tail, the caracal measures 33-48 inches (83-123 centimeters) including their tail.
+They are the heaviest of the small African cats weighing from 25-40 pounds (9.5-18 kilograms) Males are generally larger than females.

 Caracals appear capable of breeding year round.
 After a gestation of 69 to 78 days, a female gives birth to one to six kittens, with an average litter size of three.
 Young nurse for 10 to 25 weeks.